 Any time you fall and hit your head, you should go to the hospital.
 Sometimes, severe head injuries don’t show symptoms at first.
 Actress Natasha Richardson declined help after falling during a ski trip.
 Just a few hours later, she was unconscious and did not survive the injury.
 Head injuries should not be taken lightly.
 It’s best to head to the ER and have some tests done to be sure.

 Next: Dealing with this is unfortunate, but it can lead to more serious problems.

 - Possible causes: stomach flu, viral gastroenteritis, gastrointestinal diseases, or food poisoning

 With severe vomiting or diarrhea comes the risk of severe dehydration.
 If you’ve been vomiting or using the bathroom for four or five hours, and you can’t even keep clear liquids down, you should go to the emergency room.
 Dehydration is no joke, especially in young children and the elderly.
 If you vomit any blood, go to the ER right away.

 Next: Any alteration in this is a sign to seek help.

-Any alteration in mental status, such as confusion, amnesia, or unusual or strange behavior warrants an ER visit.
-If you’re elderly, it could be a sign of dementia or Alzheimer’s, so it might be okay to see your doctor.
-However, in children and adults, a change in brain function could be something much more serious, especially if you’ve recently suffered a head injury.
-It’s best to get to the emergency room right away and rule out anything potentially deadly.
+Any alteration in mental status, like confusion, amnesia, or strange behavior justifies an ER visit.
+If you’re elderly, it could be a sign of dementia or Alzheimer’s, so it may be okay to see your doctor.
+However, in children and adults, a change in brain function could be much more serious, especially if you’ve recently suffered a head injury.
+It’s best to get to the emergency room ASAP and rule out anything potentially deadly.

 Check out The Cheat Sheet on Facebook!